codeclimate/codeclimate-rubocop/config/contents/style/case_like_if.md

-This cop identifies places where `if-elsif` constructions can be replaced with `case-when`.
+Identifies places where `if-elsif` constructions can be replaced with `case-when`.

 ### Safety: